 The Nevada State Treasurer will reject any UP-45 form that has not been properly notarized, delaying the release of funds to the rightful heirs.

-Disclaimer: We are not attorneys and do not provide legal advice.
-For assistance determining if a Small Estate Affidavit is appropriate for your situation or for help completing the form, please consult an estate planning attorney.
+We are not attorneys and do not provide legal advice.
+For help determining if a Small Estate Affidavit is appropriate for your situation, or for assistance completing the form, please consult an estate planning attorney.

 The Nevada Small Estate Affidavit, specifically Form UP-45 from the State Treasurer's Unclaimed Property Division, is a legal document that allows the heirs of a deceased person (the “decedent”) to collect money held by the state without going through the formal, lengthy, and expensive probate court process.
 It is a simplified procedure for smaller estates.